roots/docs/docs/trellis/master/python.md

 1. **Never** use `sudo` with `pip`.
 It will only cause problems.
 2. Make sure you're using the version of pip that corresponds to your Python version.
 If you're using Python 3, then you might need to use `pip3`.
 3. Avoid installing `ansible` directly with pip.
-Instead run `pip install -r requirements.txt` within a Trellis project to ensure you're getting the proper supported version of Ansible.
+Instead run `pip install -r requirements.txt` within a Trellis project to ensure you're getting a supported version of Ansible.